 Orthodontics care can be very expensive, so it helps to have financial assistance to pay for treatment.

 What Should I Look for in Orthodontics Insurance?

 Ask the providers certain questions when you look for orthodontics insurance:

-- Are there early or lifetime maximum benefit limits?
+- Is there a yearly or lifetime maximum benefit limit?

-- Does coverage apply to adults or only children?
+- Does coverage apply to adults or only children under 18?

 - Is there a waiting period before coverage can begin?